 This document is divided into two parts.
-The first part (Part A), from pages 4 through 51, contains general information applicable to all of the Funds of RGP Investments Funds.
-The second part (Part B), from pages 55 through 129, contains specific information about each of the Fund described in this document.
+The first part (Part A), from pages 3 through 58, contains general information applicable to all of the RGP Investments Funds.
+The second part (Part B), from pages 59 through 145, contains specific information about each of the Funds described in this document.